whitews/FlowKit/README.md

 ## Overview

 FlowKit is an intuitive Python toolkit for flow cytometry analysis and visualization, with full support for the [GatingML 2.0 standard](http://flowcyt.sourceforge.net/gating/latest.pdf) and limited support for FlowJo 10 workspace files.

+**Version 0.6 adds experimental support for exporting FlowJo 10 workspace files from a Session.
+Support is currently limited to exporting data from a single sample group.
+Please [submit an issue](https://github.com/whitews/FlowKit/issues/new/choose) if you find any bugs related to this feature.**

 Features include:

 * Reading Flow Cytometry Standard data (FCS files), including FCS versions:
   * 2.0